India’s solar manufacturers applaud ALMM proposal to boost domestic wafer production

 Under the new framework, the ALMM List-III for solar wafers will only be published once at least three independent manufacturers have set up wafer facilities – with no common ownership or control – and collectively reach a minimum annual capacity of 15GW.

-Additionally, to qualify for enlistment in the list, manufacturers must have ingot manufacturing capacity equivalent to their proposed wafer capacity.
+Additionally, to qualify for inclusion in the list, manufacturers must have ingot manufacturing capacity equivalent to their proposed wafer capacity.
 This means the listed wafer capacity will effectively reflect integrated ingot and wafer production.

-Amit Paithankar, CEO of Waaree Energies, told us that this proposed extension of the ALMM framework “is a definite step toward establishing India’s end-to-end solar manufacturing leadership.”
+Amit Paithankar, CEO of Waaree Energies, told us that this proposed extension of the ALMM framework “is a definite step toward establishing India’s end-to-end solar manufacturing leadership”.

 “By setting rigorous quality and capacity benchmarks for inclusion in List-III and aligning module procurement with domestically sourced wafers, this policy will drive true backward integration, boost self-reliance, and safeguard the integrity of India’s solar supply chain.